kwasyuk/fitness-health-calculations-PHP/README.md

 ### What can you calculate

-In version 1.0.1 you are able to calculate:
+In version 1.0.2 you are able to calculate:

 * The basal metabolic rate -  number of calories required to keep your body functioning at rest.
 * The total daily energy expenditure - an estimation of how many calories you burn per day when exercise is taken into account.
-* Total daily caloric needs based on weight goal
+* Total daily caloric needs based on weight goal.
+* Ideal weight.

 ### EXAMPLE 1 - Basal metabolic rate